 “Fuck you!”
 Abrahm hissed.
 “I was just trying to stop her from going outside.”

-She finally tore her gaze away from Jerry, looked down at the man, and asked, “Why?”
+She stepped around Jerry, looked down at the man, and asked, “Why?”

 I answered for him.
 “It’s not safe out there.
 Something’s coming.”

 Jerry turned to her and said, “If you wanna go, we won’t stop ya.
 But if I were you, I’d listen to what Jack has to say.
 He’s usually right about this kind of thing.”

 She cut her eyes between the three of us, settling on me to ask, “Alright, doctor.
 What exactly is coming?”

 “In our town, once every five years, the bugs come.
 They swarm us by the millions, in clouds thick enough to block out the entire sky.
 They knock over trash cans, patio furniture, anything that isn’t bolted to the ground.
 It got so bad last time that cows literally choked to death trying to breath in the middle of it.
 It only lasts for one night before they all die.
 Tomorrow, the streets and yards will be covered in green slime like we were hit by a sherbert snowstorm.”